Skip Navigation. Skip to content Donate Subscribe Report an Incident

 Create an oversight committee that evaluates and sanctions faculty members who have allegedly taken part in any discriminatory behavior towards undergraduate and graduate students

 Under current campus policies, allegations of discrimination by faculty are investigated and adjudicated by the Office of Civil Rights and Sexual Misconduct (OCRSM), and allegations of hate bias by faculty are handled by the Office of Faculty Affairs, pursuant to the University's Policy of Threatening and Intimidating Conduct, which is overseen by the Office of Diversity & Inclusion (ODI).
 Just as students are, faculty can be sanctioned only after a process that comports with due process and the First Amendment.
-In addition, just as student dicipline matters are privacy protected, faculty sanctions are also protected as confidential personnel matters.
+In addition, just as student discipline matters are privacy protected, faculty sanctions are also protected as confidential personnel matters.
 An oversight committee to evaluate and monitor faculty discriminatory behavior is inconsistent and unnecessarily duplicative of these established processes and procedures, which were approved by our University Senate after input from students, faculty and staff.
 [Completed]

 Critical Issue #11